Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Oktober 2024 10.30.39 UTC
+- WIB: Rabu, 23 Oktober 2024 11.29.18 UTC
-- WITA: Rabu, 23 Oktober 2024 11.30.39 UTC
+- WITA: Rabu, 23 Oktober 2024 12.29.18 UTC
-- WIT: Rabu, 23 Oktober 2024 12.30.39 UTC
+- WIT: Rabu, 23 Oktober 2024 13.29.18 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: technology
+Kategori: success